 Elevated risk of collisions and liability claims |

-Insurance companies need to tackle moral hazard to keep
+Insurance companies need to tackle moral hazard to keep insurance fair and

-insurance to encourage safe driving.
+encourage safe driving.

 Knowing about moral hazard helps everyone.
-Policyholders and
+Policyholders and insurance

-insurance companies can work together for safer roads.
-This keeps the car
+companies can work together for safer roads.
+This keeps the car insurance

-insurance industry strong.
+industry strong.

 Conclusion

-The car insurance market is shaped by adverse selection and
+The car insurance market is shaped by adverse selection and moral hazard.

-Insurers and policymakers aim to fix these issues for the industry's future.
+policymakers aim to fix these issues for the industry's future.

-It's important to know how adverse selection affects
+It's important to know how adverse selection affects everyone.
+High-risk

-these risks.
+risks.

 Dealing with moral hazard is also crucial.
-It stops drivers
+It stops drivers from taking

-keep insurance fair for all.
+insurance fair for all.

-As car insurance changes, staying informed and proactive is
+As car insurance changes, staying informed and proactive is essential.
+By

-both consumers and the industry.
+consumers and the industry.